NicodemusGurion/nicodemusgurion.github.io/studies/Poll-shows-60-percent-of-muslims-are-not-muslim.md

 ---
-title: "Poll: only 40% of Iranians consider themselves muslim"
+title: "Survey shows 40% of Iranians consider themselves muslim"
 layout: page
 excerpt: "An anonymous online poll the Group for Analyzing and Measuring Attitudes in IRAN (GAMAAN) shows that 60% of Iranians do not adhere to Islam."
 ---